 Inclusion

 Focuses on the voices and perspectives that are considered.
-Inclusion is visible in the materials created and the invitations we extend.
+Inclusion is evident in the materials created and the invitations we extend.
 People are actively involved.

 Equity

-Recognizes that people will need different things to meet the same goal.
-Equity ensures that individuals have access to the resources they need, promoting fairness over equality.
+Recognizes people will need different things to meet the same goal.
+Equity ensures individuals have access to the resources they need, promoting fairness over equality.

 Belonging